The Disaster Artist (film): Plot

-In San Francisco in 1998, 19-year-old Greg Sestero befriends Tommy Wiseau in Jean Shelton's acting class after Tommy gives a protracted and bizarre interpretation of a scene from A Streetcar Named Desire.
-Greg is impressed by Tommy's fearlessness, though Tommy also exhibits unusual habits and mannerisms; for instance, he can afford apartments in both San Francisco and Los Angeles, but he will not discuss his personal life or the source of his wealth.
-Tommy also insists he is from New Orleans, despite his pronounced European accent.
+In San Francisco in 1998, 19-year-old Greg Sestero befriends Tommy Wiseau in Jean Shelton's acting class after Tommy gives a bizarre interpretation of a scene from A Streetcar Named Desire.
+Greg is impressed by Tommy's fearlessness, though Tommy also exhibits unusual habits and mannerisms; for instance, he can afford apartments in both San Francisco and Los Angeles, but refuses to discuss his personal life or the source of his wealth, and insists that he is from New Orleans despite his pronounced European accent.
 At Tommy's suggestion, the two move to Los Angeles to pursue acting careers.

-Greg signs with talent agent Iris Burton and regularly attends auditions.
-At the same time, Tommy is consistently rejected by agencies, acting teachers, casting directors, and producers.
-He also seems to think that Amber, Greg's new girlfriend, is sabotaging his friendship with Greg.
-When Greg's auditions begin to dry up because of his lack of talent, he shares his frustrations with Tommy, who decides to make a film for them to star in.
-Tommy writes the screenplay for The Room, a melodrama about a love triangle between banker Johnny (played by Tommy), his fiancée Lisa, and his best friend Mark (played by Greg, who is also given a line producer credit).
-They rent production space from Birns & Sawyer, from whom Tommy insists on buying, rather than renting, all of the production equipment he will need.
-He also decides to shoot the film on 35 mm film and HD Digital simultaneously, which is another costly and unnecessary measure.
-The production house employees introduce Tommy to Raphael Smadja and Sandy Schklair, who are hired as cinematographer and script supervisor, respectively.
-Actress Juliette Danielle is cast as Lisa.
+Greg signs with talent agent Iris Burton, regularly attends auditions, and starts dating a girl named Amber.
+Meanwhile, Tommy is constantly rejected by agencies, acting teachers, casting directors, and producers, and believes Amber is sabotaging his and Greg's friendship.
+As Greg's auditions begin to dry up, Tommy decides to make a film for them to star in.
+He writes the screenplay for The Room, a melodrama about a love triangle between banker Johnny (played by Tommy), his fiancée Lisa, and his best friend Mark (played by Greg, who is also given a line producer credit).
+Tommy insists on buying, rather than renting, all of the production equipment they need, and decides to shoot the film on 35 mm film and HD Digital simultaneously, another costly and unnecessary measure.
+Tommy hires Raphael Smadja as the cinematographer and Sandy Schklair as the director and script supervisor, and casts actress Juliette Danielle as Lisa.

-Production starts relatively smoothly, but Tommy's controlling behavior and inexperience cause the situation to deteriorate.
-He forgets his lines, arrives late, and refuses to supply his crew with basic needs, such as drinking water and air conditioning.
-No one receives a full script, and the cast and crew are baffled by the film's nonsensical plot and Tommy's inexplicable directorial and acting choices.
-During preparation for a sex scene, which is being filmed shortly after Greg has told Tommy that he is moving in with Amber, Tommy refuses to film on a closed set, doesn't put on a robe between scenes, and humiliates Juliette by pointing out the acne on her shoulder to the entire crew.
-When confronted about this, Tommy responds by revealing that he regularly watches the extensive behind-the-scenes footage of the production, so he knows what the cast and crew members have been saying about him behind his back, and he accuses everyone, including Greg, of not supporting his vision.
+While production starts smoothly, Tommy's controlling behavior and inexperience soon begin to cause problems.
+He forgets his lines, arrives late, and refuses to supply his crew with basic needs like drinking water and air conditioning, even when one of the actors, Carolyn Minnott, suffers a heatstroke on set.
+The cast and crew are baffled by the film's nonsensical plot and Tommy's inexplicable directorial and acting choices.
+Tensions mount between the crew and Tommy when he refuses to film on a closed set and insults Juliette during a sex scene, during which he almost gets into a fight with Smadja.
+Tommy then angrily reveals that he has been watching the behind-the-scenes footage of the production and thus knows what the cast and crew have been saying about him behind his back, and that he has spent $5 million on the production, though he does not disclose where these funds came from.